oracle/python-oracledb/doc/src/api_manual/pipeline.rst

 .. method:: Pipeline.add_executemany(statement, parameters)

-    Adds an operation that executes a statement multiple times with the given parameter mappings or sequences found in the sequence parameters.
+    Adds an operation that executes a SQL statement once using all bind value mappings or sequences found in the sequence parameters.
+This can be used to insert, update, or delete multiple rows in a table.
+It can also invoke a PL/SQL procedure multiple times.
+See :ref:`batchstmnt`.

-    If there are no parameters, the number of iterations can be specified as an integer instead of needing to provide a list of empty mappings or sequences.
+    The created :ref:`PipelineOp object <pipelineopobjs>` is also returned from this function. :ref:`pipelineopattrs` can be used to examine the operation, if needed.

+    The ``parameters`` parameter can be a list of tuples, where each tuple item maps to one bind variable placeholder in ``statement``.
+It can also be a list of dictionaries, where the keys match the bind variable placeholder names in ``statement``.
+If there are no bind values, or values have previously been bound, the ``parameters`` value can be an integer specifying the number of iterations.

 .. method:: Pipeline.add_fetchall(statement, parameters=None, arraysize=None, rowfactory=None)

     Adds an operation that executes a query and returns all of the rows from the result set.
+The created :ref:`PipelineOp object <pipelineopobjs>` is also returned from this function. :ref:`pipelineopattrs` can be used to examine the operation, if needed.

     When the Pipeline is executed, the :ref:`PipelineOpResult object <pipelineopresultobjs>` that is returned for this operation will have the :attr:`~PipelineOpResult.rows` attribute populated with the list of rows returned by the query.